slsa-framework/slsa/docs/provenance/v1/index.md

 -   Each build runs as an independent process on a multi-tenant platform.
-The `builder` is the identity of this platform, representing the transitive closure of all entities that must be [trusted](../spec/v1.0/principles.md#trust-systems-verify-artifacts) to faithfully run the build and record the provenance.
+The `builder` is the identity of this platform, representing the transitive closure of all entities that are [trusted](../spec/v1.0/principles.md#trust-systems-verify-artifacts) to faithfully run the build and record the provenance.
 (Note: The same model can be used for platform-less or single-tenant build systems.)